jvirkki/nsapi_client_info/README.txt

 Configuring
 ===========

-Load the shares library from magnus.conf (substitute $SOPATH below to the directory where you installed client_info.so):
+Load the shared library from magnus.conf (substitute $SOPATH below to the directory where you installed client_info.so):

 Init fn=load-modules shlib=$SOPATH/client_info.so funcs=print_client_info